-We make every effort to create our offerings and incorporate the latest scientific knowledge – all to provide you with the best possible service.
+We make every effort to provide you with the best possible service and incorporate the latest scientific findings.
 And yet: Listen to your body!
-You feel tired, but the plan is intense unity?
-Let us know (later on the app) and take a break.
-Through your feedback, we learn to do so.
-Nobody knows you better than you.
+You feel tired but there is an intensive session on the schedule?
+Let us know in the app and take a break.
+Your feedback will help us to learn.
+Nobody knows you better than yourself.

-Unfortunately, doping is on the increase, not only in professional sports but also in popular sports.
-As the number of enthusiastic athletes increases, so does the density of performance.
-Take this sportily and not as an incentive to help with illegal substances.
-Should one of our users be transferred as doper, the termination of the user account follows.
+Unfortunately, doping is on the increase not only in professional but also in age group sports.
+As the number of enthusiastic athletes increases, so does the performance density.
+Think of it as a sporting challenge and not as an incentive to help out with illegal substances.
+If we have knowledge of a proven doping violation, we will draw our consequences.

 Enjoy getting better!